Valenzuela station: Revival

-This station, which is named West Valenzuela station (to apparently distinguish it with Metro Manila Subway's East Valenzuela station), will be one of the first 6 stations of the Manila-Clark Railway or North-South Commuter Railway – a mass transit railway from Manila to the New Clark City.
+This station, which is named West Valenzuela station (to apparently distinguish it with Metro Manila Subway's East Valenzuela station), will be one of the first six stations of the Manila–Clark Railway or North–South Commuter Railway — a mass transit railway between Laguna, Metro Manila and the Clark metropolitan area.
 It is expected to open in 2027.

 It is also a likely target for restoration for the Metro North Commuter Line as the station before it, Acacia station, is reopened.
 Two stations may be considered.
 One candidate site, apart from the old station in Polo, Valenzuela, is near the PNR bridge tunnel in the Karuhatan-Malinta border – the Malinta Bridge.
 If realized, this bridge will be within the historical railway station in Dalandanan.
 This is where Antonio Luna once planned defenses against the Americans during the precursors of the Philippine-American war.
 It is highly implied that the restoration of services may reach Meycauayan and beyond, as it did in the past.

 Railway restoration was hampered by the construction of NLEX Harbor Link Segment 10.1, which runs at vital parts of the route going to Valenzuela, which has been opened on March 1, 2019.
 A vital component to the restoration of the services is the reconstruction of the railway bridge crossing Tullahan River, which has since been demolished and destroyed due to the aforementioned obsolescence and the construction of the expressway.
 Studies to rebuild the bridge and eventually reintroduce railway services in Polo have started.